-Your Board discharges its fiduciary duties judiciously with assistance from the four committees namely, Audit, Finance & Investment, Human Resource Remuneration & Nomination, and Risk & Compliance committees.
-The Company also has an IT Steering Committee with representation from the Board to provide guidance and oversight to the management's initiatives in the realm of digitalisation.
-The Company aims to achieve greater operational efficiencies with enhanced use of technology for the benefit of our customers.
+Your Board discharges its fiduciary duties judiciously with due assistance from the four committees namely, Audit, Investment, Human Resource Remuneration & Nomination, and Risk & Compliance committees.
+The Company also has an IT Steering Committee with representation from the Board to provide guidance and oversight to the management's initiatives in technology.